BadCoder228/nuthin_-3-/dontREADME.md

 step 2.
 START DA BOT!!!1!!
 (idk why this file exists...)

-UPD forgot about index file, like bruh create it in "SPAMMER_BY_WORMy" folder.
+UPD forgot about index folder, like bruh create it in "SPAMMER_BY_WORMy" folder.